 - Husband and wife teams who have one or more dependents under 18 years old are disqualified from enrollment in ROTC as a team.
 No waiver is authorized.
 Either the husband or wife may enroll without a waiver subject to other provisions of this paragraph.

-- Change in status: Once an applicant has enrolled in the ROTC Program, a change in the status or number of his or her dependents does not constitute cause for unenrollment, and does not require a waiver.
-However, if the number, status, or circumstances of a cadet's dependents adversely affects the cadet's performance of duty to the extent that the cadet fails to fulfill the terms of the ROTC contract he or she may be processed for unenrollment.
+- Change in status: Once an applicant has enrolled in the ROTC Program, a change in the status or number of his or her dependents does not constitute cause for an unenrollment, and does not require a waiver.
+However, if the number, status, or circumstances of a cadet's dependents adversely affects the cadet's performance of duty to the extent that the cadet fails to fulfill the terms of the ROTC contract he or she may be processed for an unenrollment.

 - Pregnant students: Cadets who become pregnant during the course will not be involuntarily disenrolled solely because of pregnancy.

 SROTC students must be medically qualified for entry into the United States Armed Forces.